Dates: Various dates from May-October

 See the City of Calgary website for specific dates and locations

-This year the City of Calgary is piloting a free mobile adventure playground.
+This year the City of Calgary’s free mobile adventure playgrounds are back again this year.
 This is very different from what we typically think of as a playground.
 One of the things traditional playgrounds lack is the ability to engage in loose parts play.
 Loose parts play is the central concept of these adventure playgrounds.

 Parents are encouraged to stay back and let the kids play independently.